th2-net/th2-conn-sailfish/README.md

 ## Extension

-You can add the ability to connect to a target system by implementing your own service in the Sailfish format and putting it and its configuration to the correct places in the base image.
+You can add the ability to connect to a target system by implementing your own service in the Sailfish format and putting it together with its configuration to the correct places into the base image.

-You need to take the following steps:
+You need to perform the following steps:

 1. Create the implementation of the [com.exactpro.sf.services.IService](https://github.com/exactpro/sailfish-core/blob/master/BackEnd/Core/sailfish-core/src/main/java/com/exactpro/sf/services/IService.java).
 The examples of implementing this interface can be found [here](https://github.com/exactpro/sailfish-core/tree/master/BackEnd/Service).